Greater Manchester, National

-Faecal Calprotection is a Biomarker that is used to help differentiate between Irritable Bowel Syndrome (IBS) and Inflammatory Bowel Syndrome (IBD).
+Faecal Calprotectin is a Biomarker that is used to help differentiate between Irritable Bowel Syndrome (IBS) and Inflammatory Bowel Syndrome (IBD).
 Current processes are causing unnecessary treatment for those patients with IBS, impacting on resources, cost and outcomes on patient experience.

 The new pathway supports CCGs and GPs in decision-making to refer or treat.
 Resources have been produced to provide CCGs, GPs and Trusts to ensure the pathway is utilised and implented.